Kairos Prison Ministry in West Virginia

 Kairos Prison Ministry International, Inc. (Kairos) is a Christian faith based ministry that addresses the spiritual needs of incarcerated men, women, youth, and their families.
 By sharing the love and forgiveness of Jesus Christ, Kairos changes hearts, transforms lives and impacts the world.

 Kairos sprang from the Cursillo movement, created in Spain in 1948.
 (Cursillo means “short course” in Spanish.)
-It is supported by volunteers from 4th Day movements such as Cursillo, National Episcopal Cursillo, Presbyterian Cursillo, Lutheran Via de Cristo, The Upper Room’s Walk To Emmaus, and independently ecumenical Tres Dias, as well as by volunteers from independent and non-denominational Christian churches.
-As a ministry, Kairos provides a diverse group of Christian volunteers working together to fulfill Christ’s call to action in Matthew 25:36 (“…I was in prison and you came to visit me.”).
+It is supported by volunteers from 4th Day movements such as Cursillo, National Episcopal Cursillo, Presbyterian Cursillo, Lutheran Via de Cristo, The Upper Room’s Walk To Emmaus, and independently ecumenical Tres Dias, as well as by volunteers from many different Christian churches.
+On each Kairos a diverse group of Christian volunteers work together to fulfill Christ’s call to action in Matthew 25:36 (“…I was in prison and you came to visit me.”).

 The first three-day “Short Course in Christianity” in the U.S., called “Cursillo in Prison,” was held at Union Correctional Institution in Raiford, Florida in the fall of 1976.
 By 1978 six additional states were presenting “Cursillo in Prison” programs.
 The National Cursillo Center in Dallas surveyed these separate prison Cursillos and determined they should be ecumenical and supervised by a central authority to better serve inmates’ needs.